microsoft/vscode-docs/docs/remote/vscode-server.md

 ### Can I host VS Code / the VS Code Server myself?

 In the quick start, we ran the VS Code Server with `code-server`, which generated a vscode.dev link connected to your remote machine.
 The connection was facilitated by the VS Code Server's secure tunneling service.
-You may achieve the same experience by running `code-server serve`.
+You can achieve the same experience by running `code-server serve`.

 If your scenario has other requirements, such as needing to use a custom domain (not vscode.dev), or a security policy that blocks the tunneling service, you can use a different command to run the VS Code Server: `code-server serve-local`.